jruels/fun-istio/labs/07-istio1/index.md

 You can read the [documentation page](https://istio.io/docs/tasks/traffic-management/request-routing.html) for further details on Istio&#39;s request routing.

-Once the v2 version has been tested to our satisfaction, we could use Istio to send traffic from all users to v2, optionally in a gradual fashion.
+Once the v2 version has been tested to our satisfaction, we can use Istio to send traffic from all users to v2, optionally in a gradual fashion.

 Now send 80% to v1 and 20% to v2.
 ```